time-link/timelink-kleio/README.md

 ### Debugging inside the docker container

-After building the image with `make image` run a shell in the kleio-server container
+After building the image with `make build-local` run a shell in the kleio-server container

       docker compose run kleio sh